 Furthermore, we looked at the level of transparency a governing authority has got.
 We ask: Are there all relevant occurrences laid on the table, or not?
 Compared to earlier years, The past years gave us some encouraging results, but many important players like China, Turkey or Mexico failed to open their accident investigations to a wider audience.

-While countries like the USA, the UK, Canada, France or Australia took the lead and implemented an exemplary system of reporting, investigation, and publishing of any relevant safety cases regardless of whether the major flag carriers are involved or not.
+Countries like the USA, the UK, Canada, France and Australia took the lead and implemented an exemplary system of reporting, investigation, and publishing of any relevant safety cases regardless of whether the major flag carriers are involved or not.
 Also, Brazil, Colombia, South Africa, Germany, Indonesia, Japan, Taiwan, and the Scandinavian countries have a comparably high level of transparency resulting in a positive impact on our Index calculations.
 Countries that do not or only sporadically publish accident investigations, got a lower rating, such as China, Malaysia, Thailand, and Turkey.

 Coming back to our index criteria: we distinguish whether an event is a Hull Loss (or total loss) or a Serious Incident: Both will be recorded in our JACDEC Database, but in the final weighting a total loss counts considerably more.
 As always we include only flights where paying passengers have been on board.
-Therefore we disregard all non-revenue flights such as freight, ferry, training, military of technical check flights.
+Therefore we disregard all non-revenue flights such as freight, ferry, training, military or technical check flights.

 The results of this investigation will be published on a website and can be viewed by everyone.

 Boundaries and Limitations